squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

     on index pages.
 When the site is built, drafts are not included in the output.
 [This behavior can be changed], e.g. for rendering drafts when building deploy previews.

+2. You can use `date_updated` to signal when you updated a blog posts.
+The date will be rendered as part of the sidebar.

 When you spin up the [live preview server], you should be greeted by your first post!
 You'll also realize, that [archive] and [category] indexes have been